 SimplePractice has been great for me overall.
 It was really the Client Portal that made me switch.
 Even though it actually didn’t fit my needs perfectly with the Portal, I make it work.
-What I really need is the ability to offer appointments that start at different times.
-My scheduling is a little more complex than what SimplePractice allows right now.*

 Ok, to wrap this up, tell me a fun fact about you!